Riffaells/obsidian-spaced-repetition-recall/docs/docs/en/plugin-commands.md

 Remove the current note from the spaced repetition system.

 **Usage:**

 1. Open a tracked note
 2. Press Ctrl/Cmd + P
 3. Type "Untrack Note"
 4. Note is removed from review queue

 **Alternative method:**

 -   Remove the review tag from the note
 -   If "UntrackWithReviewTag" setting is enabled, note is automatically untracked

 **Availability:** Only available for notes that are currently tracked.

 ---

-## File Menu Commands
+## File Menu CommandManager

 ### Review: Easy / Good / Hard

 Quick review commands available in the file menu (right-click on file).

 **Usage:**

 1. Right-click on a note in the file explorer
 2. Select "Review: Easy", "Review: Good", or "Review: Hard"
 3. Note is reviewed with the selected difficulty

 **Configuration:**

 -   Enable/disable in Settings → Spaced Repetition → UI → Enable file menu review options
 -   Useful for quick reviews without opening the note

 **Note:** These commands respect your configured algorithm and scheduling settings.

 ---

-## Experimental Commands
+## Experimental CommandManager

 ⚠️ **WARNING: NOT RECOMMENDED FOR DAILY USE!**

 These commands are for debugging and development purposes only.
 They can cause data loss or corruption.

 **Access:**

 1. Navigate to Settings → Spaced Repetition
 2. Enable "Setup Logging → Debugging Information"
 3. Experimental commands become available in command palette